Global South - Plain Language Abstracts

 W. Taylor and Ibrahim Bicak

-No one has done a big study to find out what kinds of colleges have the most students with disabilities over a long time.
+No one has done a large study to find out what kinds of colleges have the most students with disabilities over a long time.
 Our study looked at five years of information that colleges shared about students with disabilities.
 We found out that city colleges, public colleges (not private ones), and colleges that offer four-year degrees have more students with disabilities than other types of colleges.
-We also learned that more and more students with disabilities have been going to college since 2013.
+We also learned that more students with disabilities have been going to college since 2013.
 This information can help colleges and researchers understand how to better support students with disabilities.

 Authentic Voices in the Discussion of Disability in Kenya